Legal Information

 Ownership Policy

-The fund companys contact person regarding ownership issues is CEO Ulf Ingemarson.
+The fund company’s contact person for ownership issues is CEO Ulf Ingemarson.

 Remuneration Policy